gkorpal/gkorpal.github.io/_pages/cv.md

 ------
 * <u>Award for Excellence in Scholarship</u> - College of Science, University of Arizona (April 16, 2024)
 * [GPSC Travel Grant](https://gpsc.arizona.edu/travel-grants) - Graduate and Professional Student Council, University of Arizona (June 09, 2023) ~ USD 1500
-* <u>Outstanding Graduate Teaching Assistant Award for Spring 2023</u> - Department of Mathematics, University of Arizona (May 24, 2023)
+* <u>Outstanding Graduate Teaching Assistant Award</u> - Department of Mathematics, University of Arizona (May 24, 2023)
 * [James R. Clay Graduate Travel Award](https://www.math.arizona.edu/about/awards/19) - Department of Mathematics, University of Arizona (April 19, 2023) ~ USD 700
 * <u>Best M.Sc.
 Thesis Award in Mathematics</u> - National Institute of Science Education and Research, Bhubaneswar (June 10, 2019).
 * [Junior Research Fellowship and Eligibility for Lectureship](http://csirhrdg.res.in/) (Mathematical Sciences) - Council of Scientific and Industrial Research, New Delhi (Selected through the joint CSIR-UGC NET held on December 16, 2018) ~ All India Rank 18